awsdocs/iam-user-guide/doc_source/id_roles_use_permissions-to-switch.md

-# Granting a User Permissions to Switch Roles<a name="id_roles_use_permissions-to-switch"></a>
+# Granting a user permissions to switch roles<a name="id_roles_use_permissions-to-switch"></a>

 When an administrator [creates a role for cross\-account access](id_roles_create_for-user.md) they establish trust between the account that owns the role and the resources \(trusting account\) and the account that contains the users \(trusted account\)\.
 To do this, the administrator of the trusting account specifies the trusted account number as the `Principal` in the role's trust policy\.
 That allows *potentially* any user in the trusted account to assume the role\.
 To complete the configuration, the administrator of the trusted account must give specific groups or users in that account permission to switch to the role\.

 To grant a user permission to switch to a role, the administrator of the trusted account creates a new policy for the user\.
 Or the administrator might edit an existing policy to add the required elements\.
 The administrator can then send the users a link that takes the user to the **Switch Role** page with all the details already filled in\.
 Alternatively, the administrator can provide the user with the account ID number or account alias that contains the role and the role name\.
 The user then goes to the **Switch Role** page and adds the details manually\.
-For details on how a user switches roles, see [Switching to a Role \(Console\)](id_roles_use_switch-role-console.md)\.
+For details on how a user switches roles, see [Switching to a role \(console\)](id_roles_use_switch-role-console.md)\.

 Note that you can switch roles only when you sign in as an IAM user\.
 You cannot switch roles when you sign in as the AWS account root user\.